|

 Versailles beautiful front facade, covered in ornate gold and pink marble.

-I was awestruck when I first walked through the gates of Versailles, baffled by the amount of gold that dazzled every corner of the facade.
-But it wasn’t until I walked through the gardens during my second visit that I realized why exactly it was my mom’s favorite place in the entire world.
+But it wasn’t until I walked through the gardens during my second visit that I realized WHY exactly it was my mom’s favorite place in the entire world.
 With 17th and 18th century extravagance and luxury at every turn – from the ornately decorated bed chambers to the expansive gardens – who couldn’t love the incredible palace?

 If there’s one thing you add to your Paris itinerary, it’s a visit to the Palace of Versailles!
+For even more MUST-SEE Paris adventures, check out my ultimate Paris travel guide!

 How to Get to the Palace of Versailles from Paris